Last flings: conditions and forecast for Mar. 16 2026

 Upcoming weather

 Weather recap: warm weather and rain have depleted the snowpack, and the small refershes of snow have been no match so far.
-But there’s still a bit of life lef tin the comatose ol’ man winter yet.
+But there’s still a bit of life left tin the comatose ol’ man winter yet.
 There have ben some gusty winds, particularly in the southern and coastal regions.

 Precipitation ends early Tuesday, with some of the last remnants converting to snow showers in the north as colder air arrives from the west and daytime temps drop about twenty degrees compared to Monday.
 At least a few inches of lake effect snow will fall across the Tug Hill and northern NY state, with some lesser amounts in the Adirondacks.
 Wind gusts quiet down but still breezy, and gusts will still be up to 30-35mph in the lowlands and 35-40mph at elevation.